mhammond/pywin32/adodbapi/quick_reference.md

 - setuptestframework.py:

-If run as a main program, initialize a not-really-temporary directory for the server to use for remote testing.
-(Otherwise, it is a subroutine for test setup.)
+A subroutine for test setup.